 For example, the Becker Presidential Scholarship awards $9,000 per year and the highest tier on our upfront merit scholarships awards $4,500 per year.
 If you qualify for both, almost your entire tuition for a year would be covered.

 Both of these types of scholarships can be renewed each year.

 Here's a closer look at the Academic and Leadership Scholarships NMC offers.

 - Becker Presidential Scholarship - $9,000 per year.
 Entering freshmen students admitted to a bachelor's degree program.
-Minimum cumulative GPA of 3.2 and ACT of 24 required.
+Minimum cumulative GPA of 3.5.

 - Excellence in Allied Health - $6,000 per year.
 Entering freshmen students admitted to an associate or bachelor's degree allied health program.
 Minimum cumulative GPA of 3.2 required.

 - Wischmeier Dean's Nursing Scholarship - $6,000 per year.
 Entering freshmen students admitted to the BSN program.
-Minimum cumulative GPA of 3.2 and ACT of 24 required.
+Minimum cumulative GPA of 3.5.

 The HOSA Leadership Scholarship is a one-time, $1,000 award for active members of a high school HOSA chapter.

 HOSA is an international student organization recognized by the U.S. Department of Education and the Health Science Education (HSE) Division of ACTE (Association For Career & Technical Education).
 Its two-fold mission is to promote career opportunities in the healthcare industry and to enhance the delivery of quality healthcare to all people.